LemurPwned/lemurpwned.github.io/_site/openTSNE.md

 So here's an interesting finding.
 If we supply t-SNE with the airport destinations (destination latitude and longitude) then we get the picture below (the subset of destinations is reduced to several most popular ones).
 3 stripes - what do they represent?
+It is actually responsible for 3 main destiantion groups - Asia, Eurpoe and North America.
+The position on the stipe is determined by the total distance flown - i.e. longest trips are red on the bottom while shortest on the top.

 <!DOCTYPE html>
 <meta charset="utf-8" />